Schizophrenia Treatment Center

-If you have been diagnosed with schizophrenia, or even suspect that you have it, Her House Rehab can offer you the help you need.
+If you have been diagnosed with schizophrenia, or even suspect that you have it, New Creation Treatment can offer you the help you need.
 Our trained and experienced professionals can offer you the assistance you need to regain control over your life in a safe environment.
 With proper treatment, you can greatly improve your health and your personal life.
 You will be able to:

 - Seek support if you feel things are getting too difficult.

 Suffering from schizophrenia, you may feel lost and hopeless, like your illness controls you and there is nothing you can do about it.
-Her House Rehab can give you the help you need to treat the illness and take back control over your life.
+New Creation Treatment can give you the help you need to treat the illness and take back control over your life.
 For more information, give us a call today!